-Porsche’s 718 Boxster and Cayman have just received the GTS treatment, but the German sports car marque is already working on the next rung up the ladder, the new 718 Boxster Spyder and Cayman GT4.
+The German sports car marque is currently working on the next rung up the ladder, the new 718 Cayman GT4 and Boxster Spyder.

-What isn’t so clear is whether there will be a dual-clutch transmission available this time.
+What isn’t so clear is whether there will be a dual-clutch transmission available this time, though the option is rumored to be coming.
 The last Cayman GT4 was offered exclusively with a manual.

 2020 Porsche 718 Cayman GT4 spy shots - Image via S. Baldauf/SB-Medien